LedgerHQ/mkdocs-ledger/docs/mermaid.md

 # Mermaid

-See [Meterial for MkDocs diagrams documentation](https://squidfunk.github.io/mkdocs-material/reference/diagrams/) for a complete reference.
+See [Material for MkDocs diagrams documentation](https://squidfunk.github.io/mkdocs-material/reference/diagrams/) for a complete reference.

 Those examples are extracted from the [Mermaid documentation](https://mermaid.js.org/syntax/) and are the most complexes found to showcase all styles and possibilities.